StefanSchroeder/jamix/README.md

 - A computer that can run Linux (a laptop, a PC or a raspberry pi).
 - A camera (let's assume it's a USB-camera)
-- A microphone (let's assume is's a USB-microphone)
+- A microphone (let's assume it's a USB-microphone)
 - For ease of use: A USB gamepad with colored buttons.
 - internet access (LAN or Wifi)